HollisChen/NoteSharing/Math & Physics/Mathematics Notes.md

 $\dfrac{dy}{dx} + P(x) y = Q(x)$ is a first-order differential equation.
 Note: "Order" in differential equations refers to the degree (order) of the derivative, which is the number of times a function has been differentiated.

-**Homogeneous**: There are two different meanings of "homogeneous" for differential equations -- one is for first-order differential equations and the other is for linear differential equations.
+**Homogeneous**: There are **two entirely different meanings of "homogeneous" for differential equations** -- one is for first-order differential equations and the other is for linear differential equations.
 References are [Wikipedia](https://en.wikipedia.org/wiki/Homogeneous_differential_equation) and [Wolfram Mathworld](https://mathworld.wolfram.com/HomogeneousOrdinaryDifferentialEquation.html).

 1. **Homogeneous first-order differential equations** A first-order ordinary differential equation in the form: